tarsmachine/tarsmachine.github.io/index.md

 ---

-#### Thesis for Making B$ Ads at Scale
+#### Making $ on face-reaction-based Ads

-In the long term, X will be one of the most accurate ad platforms for business.
-Because we have the user data on face reactions to the content.
+X will be one of the most accurate ad platforms for business, because we have the user data on face reactions to the content.